metehantagizade/WindowsServicesAsp.netMVC/README.md

 # WindowsServicesAsp.netMVC
 Introduce how to Start and Stop windows service from Asp.net MVC

+In this project we introduce
+-how to create windows service by using Toshelf
+-how to add quartz scheduler to windows service
+-how to start, stop and restart windows service from code ...

-At first you should add line bellow to web.config file inside system.web tag
+First of all you should add line bellow to web.config file inside system.web tag
 ```html
 <identity impersonate="true" userName="username" password="password" />"
 ```
 username and password refer to windows account

 Next step is adding System.ServiceProcess dll from add reference panel

 -----------------
 To create windows service we use Topshelf library with Topshelf there is no need to create windows service